-For the acoustic indices, the total CVs were calculated using a simulation procedure intended to include all sources of uncertainty (O'Driscoll 2002).
-The observation-error CVs were calculated using standard formulae for stratified random acoustic surveys (e.g., Coombs & Cordue 1995) and included only the uncertainty associated with between-transect (and within-stratum) variation in total backscatter.
+For the acoustic indices, the total CV's were calculated using a simulation procedure intended to include all sources of uncertainty (O'Driscoll 2002).
+The observation-error CVs were calculated using standard

 The observation CVs for the otolith-based, at-age data were calculated by a bootstrap procedure, which included an explicit allowance for age estimation error.
-No observation-error CVs were available for the observer length frequency based data from the non-spawning fisheries, so an ad hoc procedure was used to derive observation errors, which were forced to be higher than those from the spawning fisheries (Francis 2004b).
 The age ranges used in the model varied amongst data sets (Table 18).
 In all cases, the last age for these data sets was treated as a plus group.